-Author Sidebar: Meal planning was not easy for me.
-Before I was diabetic, it was easy to just stop by KFC or Pizza Hut than to go to the grocery store.
+Author Sidebar: When I was diabetic, meal planning was not easy for me.
+It was a lot easier to just stop by McDonald's, KFC or Pizza Hut than it was to go to a grocery store and then have to go home and cook something. :-)

-But, after I became diabetic, I learned the importance of proper meal planning.
-If I had not learned this, I believe that I would still be diabetic and on medications today.
+But, after my recovery from the coma, I learned the critical importance of proper meal planning.
+If I had not learned this, I believe that I would still be diabetic and on medications today or possibly even dead.

 Proper meal planning is truly one of the key enablers for diabetics to eat healthy and be successful with controlling and reversing their Type 2 diabetes.